adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Semantic HTML isn't just about the elements we use.
 It's quite obvious that we should use `<a>` for links, `<table>` for tabular data and `<p>` for paragraphs etc.

-What's not quite so obvious is the values we use for classes.
-This is important because they enable us to enhance a web page with style (and behaviour).

 > &ldquo;There are only two hard things in Computer Science: cache invalidation and naming things.&rdquo;
 <br>&mdash; <cite>Phil Karlton</cite>

-If naming something is hard, then it's important to think about it and do it well.
-We're not so good at understanding abbreviated, non-semantic abstractions.
+What's less obvious is the names we use for classes.
+This is important because they enable us to enhance a web page with style (and behaviour).

 ## Good and bad class names